elozano2/Andromeda-2050/README.md

 * Powerups
 * Game polishing and bug fixes

+#### PLEASE READ
+To run the game, please click on the repo link on the top of this presentation.
+Download a zip file of the repo and export the files to your computer.
+Run the "Test.exe" file and enjoy the game!

 #### Hypothesis
 Since the game is simplistic, players will have and easy time picking up the game and understanding
 what the objective is.